Aarthyravi/Tournament_Results/README.md

  # Table Creation:
     To develop a database containing fully normalized data within multiple tables.
    Two Tables We have to need.
 First table is for players.
 It contains Player Id and Player Name.
-   Second one is for matches.It contains Match Id, winner and loser.This table is inside of the <tournament.sql> file.
+   Second one is for matches.It contains Match Id, winner and loser.This table is inside of the <a> tournament.sql </a> file.